 Starting any business is a great way to change your financial future and stop working for someone else, once and for all.
-You may even just want to start a makeup business to make some extra money so that you can take care of expenses or save up for certain things that you want.
+You may even just want to start a makeup business to make some extra money.
 Whether you’re making it a full-time job or just a side gig, this guide will give you all of the tips and information you need to know about starting your own makeup business.

 Typically, because of the cosmetics laws and regulations in place by the FDA and other authorities, people won’t have the resources or money to start their own product line.
 Creating makeup is expensive and doing it properly takes a big investment.
 If you happen to be in a position to start your own line, disregard this.
 However, if you’re like the majority of people, you’ll be a rep or agent for one of the many brands of makeup already out there that offers a reseller program or business opportunity.